ELai97k/EnDroid/README.md

 # What is Endroid?

-# Endroid is a general, multi-purpose Discord bot with auto-response and auto-moderation functions.
+ Endroid is a general, multi-purpose Discord bot with auto-response and auto-moderation functions.

-# Endroid also has role reactions, and can automatically delete inappropriate words in text messages.
+ Endroid can also filter out and delete inappropriate words in messages, has role reactions, and can send welcome and goodbye embeds.

-# Other functions include making polls, playing music, setting reminders, 8ball command and other misc commands.
+# Other functions include:
+ Making polls
+ Playing music
+ Set reminders
+ 8ball command
+ Other misc commands